Strike (video game series): Games

 A Sega CD compilation called Super Strike Trilogy was demonstrated at the 1995 Electronic Entertainment Expo, but never released.
 It included Desert Strike, Jungle Strike, and Urban Strike.

 Two new trademark filings for Desert Strike made in November 25, 2013 have been discovered on the U.S. Patent and Trademark Office's website.
 These list EA as the company filing for them but provide no additional information of substance or interest.

 Future Strike

 The final cut-scene of Nuclear Strike includes a trailer for the next game in the series, Future Strike, including shots of a Mecha robot called 'Warrior' that could turn into a helicopter.
-Future Strike was never released, but that development of the game evolved into Future Cop: LAPD, which features gameplay similar to the previous Strike games and a mech robot like the one seen in the Future Strike trailer that can turn into police hovercar.
+Future Strike was never released, but that development of the game evolved into Future Cop: LAPD, which features gameplay similar to the previous Strike games and a mech robot like the one seen in the Future Strike trailer that can turn into a police hovercar.